Summer Al Hamdani

 Madison, WI 53705

 Before starting the doctoral program, I completed my undergraduate studies in Mathematics and Biomedical Physics along with a Master’s in Mathematics at California State University, Fresno (go Bulldogs!).
 My Master’s thesis studied the zero distribution of Chebyshev polynomials of the second kind with binomial-type coefficients.
-Afterwards, I briefly worked in institutional research and data science.
-Further details can be found on my CV.
+Afterwards, I briefly earned a living as a data analyst and mathematical statistician.

-The best way to reach me is by email: alhamdani at math dot wisc dot edu.
+This website is sparingly updated—sorry!
+The best way to keep up with the happenings of my enthralling life is by email: alhamdani at math dot wisc dot edu.
 I usually try to respond within 24 ± 12 hours on business days.

 news